About // sarah NEAL

 It wasn't until I began a consistent yoga practice in 2013 that I began to heal and feel comfortable in my own skin.
 Connecting with my breath and slowing down to be present on the mat was the greatest, most powerful transformation I had ever experienced.
 Eventually, I decided I had to share the power of yoga as an embodiment practice, specifically with those who are looking to build healthier relationships with themselves and stepping into new chapters of their lives.
 After finished my RYT-200, The Skating Yogi was born.

-Now, I take over four decades of athletic experience and over two decades of teaching, coaching, directing, programming and life experience to help athletes and former athletes find peace on the mat and within themselves.
-I help them connect their breath and awareness to their bodies, minds, and spirits, so they can move beyond their athletic conditioning to thrive in life after competitive sports.
+Now, I take over four decades of athletic experience and over two decades of teaching, coaching, directing, programming and life experience to help figure skaters and other athletes find peace on the mat and within themselves.
+I help them connect their breath and awareness to their bodies, minds, and spirits, so they can move beyond harmful conditioned beliefs and habits to reconnect to their true selves, their communities, and new possibilities.